Quora: Reviews

 Quora was reviewed extensively by the media in 2010.
-Quora was hacked in 2018, leading to loss of information of users to hackers.
 According to Robert Scoble, Quora succeeded in combining attributes of Twitter and Facebook.
 Later, in 2011, Scoble criticized Quora for being a "horrid service for blogging" and, although a decent question and answer website, not substantially better than alternatives.

+Reviewing the website in 2024, Jacob Stern, writing in The Atlantic, was negative, stating that,A large number of the questions are junk.
+Many are not really questions at all; they’re provocations.
+On those occasions when users do seem to be in search of useful answers, the ones they receive are, to put it mildly, uneven.
+Whatever scant kernels of quality exist on the site are tough to sift from the mountains of inanity—at least in part because Quora tends to place the inane front and center.
+Stern said that in order to become profitable Quora had bloated the site with advertising and had encouraged the posting of provocative and clickbait questions, which while likely boosting engagement, drove away the participation of high-quality contributors, leaving the website in what Stern called a "state of thriving failure".

+These criticisms were echoed by Nitish Pahwa writing in Slate.

+Criticism from users

-Quora was highly criticized for removing question details in August 2017.
+Quora was criticized for removing question details in August 2017.
 According to some users, the removal of question details limited the ability to submit personal questions and questions requiring code excerpts, multimedia, or complexity of any sort that could not fit into the length limit for a URL.
 According to an official product update announcement, the removal of question details was made to emphasize "canonical" questions.

-The moderation system of Quora, which relies largely on automation, has been frequently criticized as ineffective, inconsistent, and opaque from the perspective of users.
-The website automatically flags seemingly innocuous actions (such as pasting a web address in order to cite a source) while appearing to ignore answers, posts, and comments that users have reported as false, highly inflammatory, or harassing.
+The moderation system of Quora, which relies largely on automation, has been frequently criticized as ineffective, inconsistent, and opaque from the users' perspective.
+The website automatically flags seemingly innocuous actions (such as pasting a web address in order to cite a source) while appearing to ignore answers, posts, and comments that users have reported as false, inflammatory, or harassing.
 Moderation decisions can be appealed by users, but Quora's handling of appeals is criticized as automated and impersonal, leaving many to wonder how little of the website's moderation is performed by human staff.

 The inconsistency of Quora moderation has been blamed for the proliferation of harmful prejudices on the website.

-In 2014, in addition to being privately harassed, female users noted a ubiquity of pointed, sexist questions about women with more clearly sexist question details whereas the same kinds of questions rephrased to be about men were quickly taken down.
-One user was subject of a sexually defamatory post containing a photo of her that was taken down by moderation only after the incident was publicized online.
-Racism and extreme far right viewpoints have been noted to be ubiquitous on Quora despite its policies.
+In 2014, in addition to being privately harassed, female users noted a ubiquity of pointed, sexist questions about women with more clearly sexist question details, whereas the same kinds of questions rephrased to be about men were quickly taken down.
+One user was the subject of a sexually defamatory post containing a photo of her that was taken down by moderation only after the incident was publicized online.

-There has also been an increase of anti-Semitism on the website, as exemplified by a community for Holocaust denial.
+There has also been an increase of antisemitism on the website, as exemplified by a community for Holocaust denial and the presence of countless troll questions containing the numbers 14 and 88 in various contexts, which are almost never removed by the ineffective moderators.